Live Laparoscopic Video Retrieval with Compressed Uncertainty: Results

-For the $\gamma$ parameter (Figure \ref{fig:gamma_curve}), we can see a slight trend favoring higher values: for instance, for 256 bits on critical events at 2/3 observation, \texttt{max ULA-CODE} goes from 41.2\% at $\gamma = 0$ to 41.5\% at $\gamma = 1$.
+For the $\gamma$ parameter (Figure \ref{fig:gamma_curve}), we can see a slight trend favoring higher values: for instance, for 256 bits on surgical events at 2/3 observation, \texttt{max ULA-CODE} goes from 41.2\% at $\gamma = 0$ to 41.5\% at $\gamma = 1$.
 In general, this suggests stricter suppression of uncertain bits improves retrieval performance.

-For $\theta$, it appears that lower values generally lead to higher mAP@10; such as for critical events with 256 bits at 2/3 observation, the dropoff from $\theta = 0$ to $\theta = 1$ is over 2\%.
-We can therefore assume that secondary uncertainty is in general more informative, and has higher odds of pointing towards faulty bits in the hash.
+For $\theta$, it appears that lower values generally lead to higher mAP@10; such as for surgical events with 256 bits at 2/3 observation, the dropoff from $\theta = 0$ to $\theta = 1$ is over 2\%.
+We can therefore assume that Type II uncertainty is in general more informative, and has higher odds of pointing towards faulty bits in the hash.
+Retrieval is performed by matching a code from the secondary with codes from the primary, giving a possible explanation as to why Type II is a slightly better uncertainty measurement.

 The trend for $\mathcal{K}_{bs}$ is more subtle: results slightly lean towards higher values.
 This trend implies the number of untrustworthy bits is generally close to half the size of the hash, introducing a slight downside: the compressibility of the uncertainty pattern decreases as the number of uncertain bits to report gets close to $d / 2$.